JMIBarth/tutorials/substitution_model_selection/README.md

 ## Objective

-Perform selection of the best-fit substitution model for phylogenetic inference.
-In [Activity 1](../dataset_compilation/README.md), we learned how to retrieve homologous sequences, and in [Activity 2](../multiple_sequence_alignment/README.md) we aligned these sequences to match homologous sites.
-In this activity, we will select an appropriate substitution model using maximum likelihood (ML) inference.
+In this activity, we will select the best-fit substitution model for phylogenetic inference.
+After retrieving homologous sequences ([Activity 1](../dataset_compilation/README.md)) and aligning them to match homologous sites ([Activity 2](../multiple_sequence_alignment/README.md)), we will use maximum likelihood (ML) methods to evaluate and select the most suitable substitution model.
+This improves the accuracy of phylogenetic inferences by reflecting the evolutionary processes relevant to our dataset.

 ## Table of contents